 Cold Spring Brook, a perennial stream that feeds Bloods Pond and eventually Ashland Reservoir, bisects this property.
 The parcel has a little of everything: in addition to a river walk, there is a wildflower meadow left over from a former beaver pond, a cranberry bog, spillways for an old mill, extensive swamps, open forest, and unusual topography: long narrow ridges up to 30’ high that are the remnants of glacial moraines that have been quarried for their gravel, now forested over.
 Because it is surrounded by extensive wetlands, the property feels larger and more remote than its size would indicate.

 The main trail is easy walking (except in very wet conditions) on an old quarry road, once you go a couple hundred feet in from the South Mill Street entrance.
 Try not to venture onto private property on either side of the right-of-way until the trail becomes an old road.
-That road first goes due west, and when you see a bunch of decaying PVC lawn furniture, look into the clearing beyond to see the old cranberry bog.
-It’s now mostly taken over by grasses, but if you look closely you can see cranberry plants.
+That road first goes due west, and when the trail curves to the right, look into the clearing beyond to see the old cranberry bog.
+It’s now mostly taken over by shrub and grasses, but if you look closely you can see cranberry plants.

-At the bog it turns right (north), meandering between steep ridges on both sides that are the remnants of the moraines left over from quarrying operations.
+After the right turn at the bog it the trail goes north, meandering between steep ridges on both sides that are the remnants of the glacial moraines that were cut into for quarrying operations.
 The land has since forested over so much that it’s no longer recognizable as a quarry.
 At one point the trail ventures up a little hill above a deep vernal pool on the right.
 Off the far end of that pool a channel was cut, apparently by the quarry company to drain the pool at high water into the nearby wetland.

 While at the crossing, look upstream to the left to view two large concrete spillways, possibly for a former mill—you may have to bushwhack a little to see them.
 Cold Spring Brook apparently supported two other mills downstream, much easier to get to from South Mill Street.
 See additional information below for a description.